Bontori1987/reel-genius/README.md

 # Reel Genius

 Reel Genius is a website that provides image and video player functionality.
 This is a school project where all media files are stored directly in the GitHub repository.
+The project is currently live at [Reel Genius](https://bontori1987.github.io/reel-genius/).

 ## Table of Contents
 - [Installation](#installation)